NTNU with flexible solution for construction students

 Formelt er det styret i Norwegian Wood Cluster SA som behandler søknad om medlemskap i klyngen.
 TUNR AS ble tatt opp som medlem den 12. februar 2026.

-World-leading wood building conference to Oslo in April
+World-leading wood buildings conference to Oslo in April - POSTPONED UNTIL 2027

 Forum Wood Building Nordic is the Nordic edition of Forum Wood Building, the world’s most important conference for timber structures.
 “The fact that the event is now coming to Norway provides a rare opportunity to be close to both customers and the market at home.